s21sd/week3_final/README.md

-# 📚 Course Management System (Spring MVC & Spring Boot)
+# 📚 Course Management System (Spring MVC + maven and other one with Spring Boot)

 This project is a **Course Management System**, implemented using both **Spring MVC** and **Spring Boot**.
 It allows faculty members to be assigned courses, and users can fetch courses by faculty name.